 To extend Medicaid post-partum benefits from 60 to 365 days by April 1, 2022, to:

 American Rescue Plan Act of 2021 shares this priority by giving states a new option to extend Medicaid post-partum coverage through a State Plan Amendment.
+Learn more about the

 Currently, Medicaid covers almost half of births nationally (and similarly in PA), with eligibility levels ranging from 138% to 380% of poverty across states.
 States must cover pregnant women with incomes up to 138% of the federal poverty level through 60 days postpartum (the end of the month of the 60th postpartum day).